GEP-820: Drop extension points from Route matches¶

 - Drop the extension points within Route match block.

 - Figure out a replacement solution for the use-case that these extension points addressed

 v1alpha2, the maintainers intend to make the API

-stable and forward compatible for the foreseeable future.
+standard and forward compatible for the foreseeable future.
 To that end,

 maintainers intend to minimize (eliminate if possible) breaking changes post

 v1alpha2.
 This GEP is part of that initiative.

 Extension points for match criteria in Routes were added to enable use-cases where match criteria defined by implementation was a super-set of match criteria defined within this API.
 To the best of our knowledge, even though extension points were added, no concrete examples or use-cases were known at that time and none have been discovered so far.

 This proposal advocates removal of these extension points because:

 It goes against the unwritten design principles this API has followed so far: